mapswipe/python-mapswipe-workers/manager-dashboard/user_scripts/README.md

 - Install uv on your system: https://docs.astral.sh/uv/getting-started/installation/
 - Download the [generate_coco_from_dropbox.py](./generate_coco_from_dropbox.py) script
 - Create a DropBox folder and upload images
-  - Your image files should be stored in a public DropBox folder

 ### Creation Steps
 - Copy the folder pathname in DropBox